All Episodes

-A program that is eagerly anticipated, a program that meets and surpasses all audience expectations.
+We've got one more hour of broadcast excellence to go, a program that is eagerly anticipated, a program that meets and surpasses all audience expectations.

-On a daily basis, I am America's anchor man, Rush Limbaugh with play by play of the news, commentary of the news.
+On a daily basis, I am America's anchor man, Rush Limbaugh, with play-by-play of the news, commentary of the news.

-Just one harmless lovable little fuzzball here.
+Just one harmless, lovable little fuzzball here.

-The email address is Rush at EIB net.com.
+The email address is rush at EIBnet.com.

-Uh forgive me a moment here, folks.
+Forgive me a moment here, folks.

 This has nothing to do with Ted Stevens.

-I said, Okay, this is uh unrelated.
+I said, this is unrelated.

 Here we go.

-Grab grab cut eight.
+Grab cut eight.

-This our buddies at Newsmax are back again.
+Our buddies at Newsmax are back again.

 Fitzgerald ignored witnesses who contradicted Wilson.

-Special counsel Patrick Fitzgerald's leak gate investigation is coming unraveled as witness after witness steps forward to challenge a key premise of his controversial investigation.
+Special Counsel Patrick Fitzgerald's leakgate investigation is coming unraveled as witness after witness steps forward to challenge a key premise of his controversial investigation.

 Was the identity of Joseph Wilson's wife, Valerie Plame, really a deep, dark secret before she was outed by columnist Robert Novak in July 2003?

-The number of witnesses saying no has now climbed four, and none of those witnesses have apparently been interviewed by the investigator Sir Patrick Fitzgerald.
+The number of witnesses saying no has now climbed to four, and none of those witnesses have apparently been interviewed by the investigator Sir Patrick Fitzgerald.

-Valilee, sorry, Paul Valilee, told ABC Radio's John Bachelor that during a 2002 conversation with Wilson while the two waited to appear on a TV show.
+Last week, Major General Paul Vallelli, Valally, sorry, Paul Valally told ABC Radio's John Batchelor that during a 2002 conversation with Wilson while the two waited to appear on a TV show, Wilson casually mentioned that his wife worked at the agency.

 Andrea Mitchell said, so a number of us began to pick up on that.

-And in September of 2003, National Review Online's Cliff May wrote that when Plaim's CIA connection was mentioned in Novak's column.
+And in September of 2003, National Review Online's Cliff May wrote that when Plame's CIA connection was mentioned in Novak's column, this wasn't news to me.

 I had been told that Plame was CIA, but not by anybody working in the White House.